All Articles

 Key GMP elements:

 • Facility design.
 Manufacturing areas built to prevent contamination.
-Appropriate environmental controls, air handling, and separation between process stages.
+Appropriate environmental controls, air handling, HVAC zoning, and physical separation between process stages.
+Cleanroom classifications may apply depending on product grade.

 • Personnel training.
 Staff trained on GMP principles and their specific responsibilities.
 Not a one-time orientation.
-Ongoing.
+Ongoing competency assessments, retraining after deviations, and documented training records for every individual who enters a production area.

 • Batch records.
 Complete documentation for every manufacturing batch.
-If it wasn't recorded, it didn't happen.
+If it was not recorded, it did not happen.
+Batch records must be reviewed and approved by quality assurance before product release.

 How the Three Work Together